paulstansifer/unseemly/core_language_basics.md

 Unseemly is not ergonomic; it's a "core" language in which a usable langage can be implemented as a library of macros.

+This is a reference guide.
+It might be easier to get started by looking at the "tutorial" in `src/examples/worked_example.unseemly`.

 For example, the `fold` and `unfold` operations are, in a normal language, implicit in data constructors and `match` respectively.
 The assumption is that any language based on Unseemly